 For something a little different, take a visit to Australia’s only cultural centre dedicated to contemporary glass art.
-At Canberra Glassworks in Kingston, visitors can meet artists, see glassmaking as it happens, view exhibitions, take tours and even have a hands-on experience working with glass.
+At the Canberra Glassworks in Kingston, visitors can meet artists, see the fiery action of glassmaking, view exhibitions, take tours and even have a hands-on experience working with glass.

-Just a short stroll from the Old Bus Depot Markets, take in the natural beauty of Lake Burley Griffin with a walk or cycle along Kingston Foreshore.
-Snap a picture (especially beautiful at dawn or dusk) or simply take in the tranquility of Canberra's waterfront setting.
+Just a short stroll from the Canberra Glassworks, take in the natural beauty of Lake Burley Griffin with a walk or cycle along Kingston Foreshore.
+Snap a picture, have a floating picnic on a GoBoat, or simply take in the tranquillity of Canberra's waterfront setting.

 Wining and dining in the inner-south

 In Manuka, try Patissez for their stunning pastries and their world-famous Freakshakes, or Urban Pantry for a breakfast that’s sure to kick start your day.
-You can’t go past a delicious coffee from Ona on the Lawns and the menu is sure to tempt your tastebuds too.
+You can’t go past a delicious coffee from Typica Manuka and the menu is sure to tempt your tastebuds too.